 There are very few studies that systematically validated human-virus interactions for their biochemical or even physiological validity.
 Blasche et al. found 60 “high-confidence” interactions among phage lambda and its host, E. coli, while only 30 interactions had been found during intense study over 50 years.
 Only X out of 60 had been found before, hence we can infer a false negative rate of X and a substantial false positive rate.

-Among the first attempts to validate human virus-host interactions was our study of KSHV-human interactions ((5)).
+Among the first attempts to validate human virus-host interactions was our study of KSHV-human interactions (5).
 We predicted homologous interactions from experimental data in S. cerevisiae, Caenorhabditis elegans, and Drosophila melanogaster.
 That is, we predicted interactions among KSHV and human proteins when either S. cerevisiae, C. elegans, or D. melanogaster had interacting orthologs.
 Although this is a rather far-fetched approach, we predicted 20 interactions between 8 KSHV and 20 human proteins.
 Nineteen of these 20 virus-host interactions were tested by CoIP and an unexpectedly large percentage (13 out of 19, or 68%) could be confirmed.

-Zhang et al. found 109 interactions among 33 Vaccinia and X human proteins, of which 27 were tested by GST pull-downs (6)(REF).
+Zhang et al. found 109 interactions among 33 Vaccinia and X human proteins, of which 27 were tested by GST pull-downs (6).
 This translates to a 63% validation rate.
 While these numbers appear to be rather high, one has to remember that certain subsets were selected and thus do not necessarily represent an unbiased validation rate of complete Y2H data sets.

 However, systematic Y2H screens have long suggested (REFs) that there may be many legitimate and reproducible interactions that nevertheless have no physiological function.